Relief Line (Toronto): Potential extensions

 The YRNS found that Option 2B (Relief Line Long) would provide the most effective relief on Line 1.

 North extension

 Originally, The Big Move had called for the Relief Line to terminate at Danforth Avenue, and for the Don Mills LRT to continue north to Sheppard Avenue and Highway 7.
 However, planning studies examined the potential extension of the Relief Line northward, serving the former borough of East York, and an eastern portion of North York.
-From Danforth Avenue, the extension would have proceeded north on Pape Avenue through Pape Village, across the Don Valley to Leaside; east on Overlea Boulevard through Thorncliffe Park; and north again on Don Mills Road to Sheppard Avenue and Don Mills station.
+From Danforth Avenue, the extension would have proceeded north on Pape Avenue through Pape Village, across the Don Valley, east on Overlea Boulevard through Thorncliffe Park; and north again on Don Mills Road to Sheppard Avenue and Don Mills station.
 As of January 2019, an environmental assessment of this possible extension was performed.
-This extension was later incorporated into the Ontario Line proposal.
+Part of this extension was later incorporated into the Ontario Line proposal.

 West extension

 The Big Move called for the Relief Line to continue west of Osgoode station and connect with Line 2 in the west.
 From downtown, this extension would have proceeded west on Queen Street West and north on Roncesvalles Avenue and Dundas Street to Dundas West station.
 This was in contrast to the Ontario Line, which is planned to run to Exhibition Place.